SMT Soldering Process & Assembly Techniques

 Each method having its own advantages and disadvantages.

 With double-sided PCBs, the reflow soldering process is repeated using either solder paste or glue to hold the components in place.
 If glue is used then the parts must be soldered later using wave soldering process.

-Once the soldering process is over, the PCA or the Printed Circuit Assembly need to be washed to remove flux residues and any stray solder balls that could short out closely spaced component leads.
+Once the soldering process is over, the PCA or the Printed Circuit Assembly (PCBA) need to be washed to remove flux residues and any stray solder balls that could short out closely spaced component leads.
+This can be done with SMT solvent cleaning machine.
 Rosin flux can be cleaned with fluorocarbon solvents, high flash point hydrocarbon solvents, or low flash.
 Water soluble fluxes are removed with deionized water and detergent, followed by an air blast to quickly remove residual water.
 No-Clean fluxes don’t need any cleaning.

 Lastly, the Printed Circuit Assembly is visually inspected for any missing or misaligned components or solder bridging.
+This can be done using SMT Inspection Machine.
 If any fault is found during inspection, the board is sent for rework.
 Finally the board is sent for testing to verify that it is working correctly.

 - Surface Mount Soldering Guide – SMD Soldering

 - BGA (Ball Grid Array): Repairing and Soldering BGA

 - SMT Vs Through Hole Technology – Advantages and Disadvantages

 - How to Solder – Hand Soldering Tutorial

 - Printed Circuit Board: Design, Diagram and Assembly